When the nation slips into a government shutdown, military members are sometimes among those to feel the pinch.

-Guard and Reserve drill days scheduled for during the shutdown were to be canceled, while those on drill when the shutdown started were likely to be sent home.
+Guard and Reserve drill days scheduled for during the 2018 shutdown were to be canceled, while those on drill when the shutdown started were likely to be sent home.
 Guardsmen and Reservists were instructed to check with their units for more information in both 2018 and ahead of the looming 2021 closure.

 Retiree Pay and SBP Payments

-Military retirees were to still receive their regular pension checks in the event of a shutdown in Jan.
-2018, as were those receiving a Survivor's Benefit Plan (SBP) payment.
+Military retirees were to still receive their regular pension checks in the event of a shutdown in January 2019, as were those receiving a Survivor Benefit Plan (SBP) payment.

 That's because those funds were paid from a different account that was not impacted by the annual funding bill Congress had yet to pass.

 Troops Killed in Action

 VA Disability Pay & GI BIll Benefits

 However, during the 2013 shutdown, VA officials warned that if the closure extended beyond several weeks, disability checks were unlikely to go out to more than 5.1 million veterans.

 Military Moves and Travel

 Medical Care on Base

-While military hospitals and on base dental clinics were scheduled to stay open for emergencies, inpatient care and acute care, all other types of care -- including elective procedures and primary-care appointments -- was to be canceled until the shutdown was lifted in both early 2019 and 2021.
+While military hospitals and on-base dental clinics were scheduled to stay open for emergencies, inpatient care and acute care, all other types of care -- including elective procedures and primary-care appointments -- were to be canceled until the shutdown was lifted in both early 2019 and 2021.

 Families were instructed to contact their clinic or hospital to find out more about their scheduled care.

 Medical Care off Base

 On-Base Child Care

-On-base military child care centers were to stay open on a case-by-case basis, depending on whether they are seen as "essential."
+On-base military child care centers were to stay open in 2018 on a case-by-case basis, depending on whether they are seen as "essential."
 Users were asked to contact their specific Child Development Center (CDC) for details.

-Department of Defense Education Activity (DoDEA) schools were to stay open during a shutdown.
+Department of Defense Education Activity (DoDEA) schools were to stay open during the 2018 shutdown.
 However, all extracurricular activities, such as sporting events, were to be canceled, the guidance said.